 A presentation of work produced during the project to date was exhibited at The Showroom, July – August 2015.

-In collaboration with Penfold Hub, King Solomon Academy, Church Street Library English Speaking Group and Church Street residents
+The project was a collaboration with Penfold Hub, King Solomon Academy, Church Street Library English Speaking Group and Church Street residents

 A filmmaker and writer with an interest in exploring practices and forms of collaboration, Webb-Ingall is currently a TECHNE PhD candidate at Royal Holloway University in Surrey where his research focuses on the history and practice of community video in the UK between 1968 and 1981.More